tubmulur/EDRO.SOT/README.md

 # Sat 27 march 2020.
 Continue working.
 https://vk.com/loudrepublic?w=wall-167038841_196
 # Tue 31 march 2020.
 Continue working.
 4 days before the time is up.
-When wersions must be swithed to up grade.
+Before the 4th april we must switch version to up grade.
 Non compromise.
 Just silence, continue moving forward.
 Our time is only in our hands.
 And we are.

 # Current position: Before structure 2.